-The Group determines the fair value of its trading investments, available for sale investments and equity securities in accordance with current accounting guidance, which defines fair value and establishes a fair value hierarchy based on inputs to the various valuation techniques used for each fair value measurement.
+ESIL and subsidiaries determines the fair value of its trading investments and equity securities in accordance with current accounting guidance, which defines fair value and establishes a fair value hierarchy based on inputs to the various valuation techniques used for each fair value measurement.
 The use of valuation techniques for any given investment requires a significant amount of judgment and consideration of factors specific to the underlying investment.
-Fair value measurements determined by the Group seek to maximize observable inputs and minimize the use of unobservable inputs.
+Fair value measurements determined by ESIL and subsidiaries seek to maximize observable inputs and minimize the use of unobservable inputs.

-The Group determines the estimated fair value of each individual security utilizing the highest level inputs available.
+ESIL and subsidiaries determines the estimated fair value of each individual security utilizing the highest level inputs available.